Alert:

 Make an emergency plan

-Know evacuation routes and safe shelter locations if any.
+Know evacuation routes and safe shelter locations, if designated

 Decide how family members will communicate if separated